vzhz/long_haul/README.md

  * The recursive thing you wrote and played with the debugger in Python so you could debug your slowed-down version of the Sierpinski trianges.
 Maybe review the debugger and then take a stab at getting it to work.
 You also want to give users a few more opitions and give it a front end (maybe ask Diego or Khalid about this).
  * You want to make a customized holiday card, but are a little bummed because hosting on github will not let you have a database for it.
 Maybe go ahead and just start with a static for loop of the thing and the HTML/CSS you need for the front end and you can decide if the db is what you want.
 Remember to not to combine a new language (JS) and a project with unfamiliar components, like you where about to do.
  * Hackerrank challenge for K's company.
+ * Set up RSS feed so you can join RC's [Blaggregator](https://blaggregator.recurse.com/add_blog/)
+ * Set up [Google Analytics](https://www.google.com/analytics/#?modal_active=none) on your blog once your internet is behaving and you can actually get to the site

 #### Things that aren't actually about you
  * ~~Getting folks with intermittent internet set up with a way to download articles to read later.~~